 Sweating too little, anhidrosis, can be life-threatening because your body can overheat.
 Causes of anhidrosis include dehydration, burns, and some skin and nerve disorders.

-- Antiperspirants/Deodorants and Breast Cancer (National Cancer Institute) Also in Spanish
+- Hot Flashes and Sweating (American Cancer Society) Also in Spanish

 - Hyperhidrosis (Excessive Sweating) (Mayo Foundation for Medical Education and Research)